 That is why canned is a great option when you want to make it super easy.
 Just drain, mash to use as cooked Sweet Potatoes Mashed basically for the first ingredient listed.

-- 2 c real sweet potatoes – cooked and mashed, drained from a can of yams, or canned sweet potato puree (similar to pumpkin you see often)
+• 2 c mashed sweet potatoes – leftovers or fresh, or use a drained can of yams, or sweet potato puree (similar to pumpkin you see often)

 Dried oranges can be made the same way we make dried lemons basically.
 They can of course be left off or bought online if you like already sugared.